ewilligers/direct-sockets-demo/chat/README.md

 Open [chat.html](chat.html) using a Chromium browser on the same machine as the ncat server.

-Use `--enable-features=DirectSockets --restricted-api-origins=https://ewilligers.github.io/` when launching Chromium.
+Use `--restricted-api-origins=https://ewilligers.github.io/` when launching Chromium.